nrai14/translate-clean-api/README.md

 * Docker

 ### Step 1: Clone the Repository
+- In the terminal run:
 * git clone git@github.com:nrai14/translate-clean-api.git
-* cd into the folder
+* then "cd" into the folder

 ### Step 2: Install Node.js Dependencies
 * npm install

 ### Step 3: Install Python Dependencies
+- In the terminal run:
 * python3 -m venv venv
 * source venv/bin/activate (for Mac) or venv/Scripts/activate (for Windows)
 * pip install -r requirements.txt

 ### Step 4: Start the LibreTranslate API
-* docker pull libretranslate/libretranslate
+- In the terminal run:
-* docker run -d -p 5002:5000 libretranslate/libretranslate
+* docker-compose up -d
+(this will create the containerised LibreTranslate on port 5002)
+* docker-compose ps
+(checks the service is running)
 (verify it's running with curl http://localhost:5002 - you should see a response)